nikitaa3008/Workplace-helpdesk-system/README.md

 # Workplace Helpdesk System (Full Data)

-This is the final CV-ready demo of the Workplace Helpdesk System — a facility & ticket management app with rich dummy data.
+Workplace Helpdesk System is a facility and ticket management web app where employees can log in, raise complaints, and track ticket status, while admins manage all tickets, assets, and users.
+It includes dashboards with charts, recent activity, and responsive design, built using HTML, CSS, JS, Node.js, and Express.

 ## Features
 - Login & Signup (localStorage demo)